List of historical acts of tax resistance: Tinos, 1833

-U.K. resistance to "Assessed Taxes," 1833–51
+UK resistance to "Assessed Taxes," 1833–51

 There was sporadic resistance to assessed taxes (particularly the window tax) in the United Kingdom.
 Resisters felt the tax was overly-regressive.
 Resisters formed tax resistance associations and disrupted auctions of goods seized from resisters by the tax authorities.

 Edinburgh Annuity/Clerico-Police Tax, 1833–61

-An Annuity Tax to raise money for the establishment clergy in Edinburgh, Scotland began to be resisted by nonconformists around 1833, in particular by William Tait, publisher of Tait's Magazine who went to jail for his stand.
+An annuity tax to raise money for the establishment clergy in Edinburgh, Scotland began to be resisted by nonconformists around 1833, in particular by William Tait, publisher of Tait's Magazine who went to jail for his stand.
 Celebrated imprisonments like this, and occasional attempts (often unsuccessful) by the authorities to seize and auction property of the resisters, characterized the campaign.
-The government attempted to appease the resisters by "abolishing" the Annuity tax, but they did so by paying the clergy from funds raised by a different tax, leading the resisters to dub it the "Clerico-Police Tax" and to continue to resist it.
+The government attempted to appease the resisters by "abolishing" the annuity tax, but they did so by paying the clergy from funds raised by a different tax, leading the resisters to dub it the "Clerico-Police Tax" and to continue to resist it.